Chr1sC0de/CGALUnwrapper/README.md

 # ArteryUnwrapper

+The unwrapping of the coronary artery to a Euclidean grid is useful for both research on haemodynamic interactions with the coronary wall and deep learning.
+The following code provides tools for both unwrapping the artery and extracting the centreline.

-The unwrapping of our artery to a Euclidean grid is essentially a re-meshing procedure over a fixed border parameterization.
+The procedure is essentially a re-meshing over a fixed border parameterization.
 Commonly, such a remeshing procedure involves three stages.
 Initially, a border for the parameterization is decided.
 Afterwards, a piecewise linear mapping <img src="https://render.githubusercontent.com/render/math?math=\Psi"> is constructed